Andy Warhol, General Custer, from the Cowboys and Indians Series, 1986 |

 About the Framing:

-Framed to museum-grade, conservation standards, artist name title, year is presented in a complementary moulding and finished with silk-wrapped mats and optical grade Plexiglas.
+Andy Warhol General Custer, 1986 is framed to museum-grade, conservation standards, artist name title, year is presented in a complementary moulding and optical grade Plexiglas.